Qauzativ/Website_Educenter/content/english/product/Qauzativ_Cloud.md

 There must be an option to get started without having to invest in research and infrastructure.

-It is our mission with QZ Cloud to make modern cloud-era DWH and ML tools accessible to small, mid-size and large businesses -- as a 24x7x365 service, at a fraction of the cost of in-house development -- turning *"Renting"* into an alternative to the "Build vs Buy" conundrum.
+It is our mission with QZ Cloud to make modern DWH & ML tools accessible to small, mid-sized and large businesses alike: as a 24x7x365 service and at a fraction of the in-house development cost.
+In the era of the cloud, *SaaS* has firmly established itself as a worthy alternative to the "Build vs Buy" conundrum.

 ***